-1. Introduction to Disaster Management (Chapter 1)

-2. Common Hazards - Prevention and Mitigation (Chapter 2)

-3. Man made disasters - Nuclear, Biological and Chemical.
-(Chapter 3)

-4. Community Based Disaster Management.
-(Chapter 4)
+Ter mI 1.
+Introduction to Disaster Management (Chapter 1) 2.
+Common Hazards - Prevention and Mitigation (Chapter 2) Ter mII 3.
+Man made disasters - Nuclear, Biological and Chemical.
+(Chapter 3) 4.
+Community Based Disaster Management.
+(Chapter 4) Community Dusca Disuster Management.
+(Chapter +)

+Note: Projects, activities and other exercises in Unit 5 should encourage students to place 'disasters' and "disaster management in:

+(i) The wider context of Social Science knowledge as covered through the History, Geography, Political Science and Economics textbooks of class IX/X.

+(ii) Other problems faced by our country & the world from time to time.

-PRESCRIBED TEXTBOOKS:
+PRESCRIBED TEXTBOOKS :

 - 1. India and the Contemporary World History Published by NCERT - 2.
-Contemparary India Geography Published by NCERT - 3.
+Contemporary India Geography Published by NCERT - 3.
 Democratic Politics Published by NCERT - 4.
 Economics Published by NCERT - 5.
 Together, Towards a Safer India Part II, a textbook on Disaster Management for Class IX Published by CBSE

-Time: 3 Hours Marks: 90

-UNIT TERM 1 TERM 2 1 India and the Contemporary World - II 23 23 2 India - Resources and their Development 23 23 3 Democratic Politics II 22 22 4 Understanding Economic Development - II 22 22 5 Disaster Management-only through project work and assignment - - TOTAL 90 90
+Ti Time : 3 Hours Marks : 90 UNIT TERM 1 TERM 2 1 India and the Contemporary World - II 23 23 2 India - Resources and their Development 23 23 3 Democratic Politics II 22 22 4 Understanding Economic Development - II 22 22 5 Disaster Management-only through project work and assignments. - - TC DTAL 90 90

-The prescribed syllabus will be assessed using formative and summative assessments with the following weightages during an Academic session:
+The prescribed syllabus will be assessed using formative and summative assessments with the following weightages during an Academic session :